jjkrasnick/jjkrasnick/README.md

 My diverse academic background and practical experience make me a strong candidate for SDE/SWE/Quant positions.
 I am excited to bring my skills to bear on innovative projects in these fields.

-Please feel free to contact me at jjkrasnick23@gmail.com.
+Please contact and connect with me on my LinkedIn if you want to learn more!

 ---